Lyubov-Maksimova/Terminal_HW_2/README.md

 ```

+        *The name of the `grep` command stands for "global search for strings matching a regular expression and printing them".
+        `Grep` gives a lot of possibilities for text filtering.
+You can select the desired strings from text files, filter the output of commands, and even          search for files in the file system that contain certain strings.
+         The syntax of the command is as follows: `$ grep [options] template [/path/to/file/or/folder...]`
+         or `$ command | grep [options] template`
+         Options are additional parameters that specify various search and output settings, such as the number of rows or the inversion mode.
+         A template is any string or regular expression that will be searched for.
+         The name of the file or folder is the place where the search will be performed.
+As you will see later, grep allows you to search in multiple files          and even in a directory using recursive mode.

 24. **Find lines in files in the current folder where there is a combination of letters `sec` in any register**

 ```